codebeauty/UpAndRun/README.md

 You are an Administrator and you get new MacBooks?
 All Macs should have the same applications and settings?
 Just use Up&Run and use your time more effectively.

 ## BACKGROUND
 Up&Run is a helper to automate the setup of your Mac.
 I'm using it to give me more time for more exciting stuff.
 Up&Run is basically just a bit Bash and **[Ansible](http://www.ansible.com/)**.
-It works, but it is still under development and is just tested under Mac OS X El Capitan, Yosemite and macOS Sierra.
+Just tested under Yosemite and macOS Sierra.

 Up&Run is doing...